bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/msgforsof.md

 the premise of the ARG: we are exploring the files Selene left for her daughter.

 ![Audio player in the FOR SOF folder](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/msgforsof/msgforsof-player.png)

+Please note that the message has been moved and now looks different on the website since December 2024.

 ***